Sucat–Paco–Araneta–Balintawak Transmission Line: Technical description

-The transmission line consists of 214 steel poles (54 on the Balintawak–Araneta segment (1–54) and 160 on the Araneta–Paco and Paco–Sucat segments (1–8, 30-149, 150A, 150B, and 155–185)), 26 lattice towers (9-29, 150, and 151–154), and 1 portal tower located between steel poles 49 and 50 ((8LI1MNA-MUN)97) totaling to 241 transmission structures.
+The transmission line consists of 219 steel poles (53 on the Balintawak–Araneta segment (1–53) and 167 on the Araneta–Paco and Paco–Sucat segments (1–8, 30-149, 150A, 150B, and 155–185)), 26 lattice towers (9-29, 150, and 151–154), and 1 portal tower located between steel poles 49 and 50 ((8LI1MNA-MUN)97) totaling to 246 transmission structures.
 Steel poles have flag tower design (suspension and anchor variants), while lattice towers have incomplete tower design.
 Portal towers are used on portions of the line where it intersects with another power line.
 It has a length of 34 kilometers (21 mi) and is a single-circuit, double-bundle power line.

+The highest elevation segment are the Paco-Araneta and Araneta-Balintawak segments, utilizing the Skyway Stage 3 and steel poles are 60-70m tall and they use anchor flag design poles.
+The segments are half Chinese design (most of the steel poles imported from China, and owned by TransCo and operated and maintained by NGCP for existing segments and poles while relocated portions and their poles are owned, operated and maintained by NGCP).

-From 2000 until the completion of the line's cut-in connection to Manila Electric Company (Meralco) Paco Substation, it was a two-part power line.
+From July 2000 until the completion of the line's cut-in connection to Manila Electric Company (Meralco) Paco Substation in October 2012, it was a two-part power line.
 Due to the construction of the line's cut-in connection to Meralco Paco Substation, two new steel poles were added between poles 143 and 144 of the Sucat–Araneta segment of the line.
 This cut-in connection to the said substation also made the transmission line from being a two-part to three-part power line.

 In 2018, a portal tower located between steel poles 53 and 54 ((8LI1MNA-MUN)92) was removed and retired to give way for the widening of Lawton Avenue in Taguig.

+The spacers are crucial part of any power transmission lines.
+They help to maintain bundle spacing and prevents from arcing each other, which can cause power outages.
+The placing of spacers was carried from the bucket truck or spacer cart (a cart is used on EHV transmission lines and UHV transmission lines and used as spacer placing).
+In case of Sucat-Paco-Araneta-Balintawak transmission line, the method is to using spacer cart of NAPOCOR/NPC since the line was higher and hard to reach up (later TransCo from March 1, 2003 to January 15, 2009 and NGCP since January 15, 2009).
+During its final stringing of conductors, the spacer placing took place.
+There are 6 spacer carts per line span.
+If there was a broken spacer (like snapping), it will replaced with the new spacer damper or springed spacer.
+Most portions of a transmission line use moving-joint spacers and weighed damper (spacer), used in relocated segments of the line.